What are Shipping Profiles on Shopify?

 So how to ship to the same location without double charging the customer.
 There are some suggested solutions but they won’t address the problem thoroughly:

-- Go into your online store profile, in the translate section add a note in the subtotal line.
+- Go into your online store profile; add a note in the subtotal line in the translate section.
 Explain to your customers that double charges will be refunded.
-This isn’t ideal as the customer doesn’t want to pay you money just to get it back they want the true cost at check out.
+This isn’t ideal as the customer doesn’t want to pay you money just to get it back; they want the actual cost at check out.

-- Put up the price for small cheap items just so they can all be delivered at the right rate when combined.
+- Put up the price for small cheap items so that they can all be delivered at the correct rate when combined.
 This has undoubtedly reduced conversions.

 - Set unique rates for different groups of products